10 Feb Newsletter 10 February 2012

-The winter holidays also start on Fridayand we look forward to a well-deserved holiday in week 8.
-School is closed and will reopen on Sunday 26 February.
-Tonight the Student Party Committee and the Parent Council will hold the 3rd Student Party of the year with over 200 students.
-We hope that it will be a very good and safe party and appeal for no alcohol or tobacco etc. at school after the weekend, please!
+The winter holidays also start on Friday and we are looking forward to a well-deserved holiday in week 8.
+The school is closed and will reopen on Sunday 26 February.
+Tonight, the student party committee and the parents' council are holding the 3rd student party of the year with more than 200 students.
+We hope that it will be a really good and safe party and we appeal that we do not get alcohol or tobacco etc. at school after the weekend, thank you!

-At Ranum Efterskole we have hosted a festive evening for the villages around Vilsted Lake, organised by the village and citizens associations.
-We started with a dinner inspired by the 1970s and ended with a great concert by Mikael K band, Klondyke, who has just released a CD entitled Udkantsland - Tonight we were the center of a great local community in the unique setting of the banquet hall!
+At Ranum Efterskole we have tonight hosted a festive evening for the villages around Vilsted Lake, organised by the Village and Citizens' Associations.
+We began with a dinner inspired by the 1970s and ended with a terrific concert with Mikael K band, Klondike, who have just released a CD entitled Udkantsland - Tonight we were the centre of a good local community in the unique setting of the ballroom!

 Best regards and have a great weekend!

 In line with last week's newsletter, which brought you some reactions from parents, below we bring you a post from one of the boys who has been sent home and who, without being asked, wanted to explain himself: